pattonsgirl/CEG2350/docs/Labs/Lab01/Instructions.md

 12. Make a copy of `test.txt` in `Dir B` named `fodder.txt`
 13. Delete / remove both `fodder.txt` AND `Dir B`
       - Challenge: delete `Dir B` and `fodder.txt` in one command

+## Part 4 - Citations / Resources

+Any resource that you use that contributes to your understanding of exercises in this lab should be cited in the `Citations / Resources` section of your lab answers.
+You may refer to your own notes (if they are digitized into GitHub), course notes, or external resources / websites.

+To add citations / resources, provide the reference / link and a summary of what it assisted you with.

+If generative AI was used, include which generative AI system was used, what prompt(s) you fed it, and a summary of what it assisted you with.

+We expect a minimum of **one citation / useful resource per part** of your lab.
+So this lab would require a resource for:
+- making / editing GitHub profile repositories
+- command line navigation

 ## Submission